In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 Wildfire Alert · Evac standby

 Active fire 8 km northwest.
 Wind shifting south at 25 km/h.
-Mayor has issued evacuation standby for Cross Road and Water Street.
+Mayor has issued evacuation standby for Britannia Road and the north-west cabins.
 Pack a bag.

 Posted 22 min ago